CNN vs. The Onion - Beta Binomial

 Priors

 The CNN vs. The Onion quiz consists of 15 questions.
 Each question has the same possible answers: CNN or The Onion.
-Before we take the quiz, predict how many headlines a person will guess correctly out of 15.
-You might think about your ability to determine fact from fiction or your familiarity with CNN and The Onion.
+Before we take the quiz, think about what proportion of questions you expect someone to guess correctly on the quiz.
+You might think about a person’s ability to determine fact from fiction or their familiarity with CNN and The Onion.

 Let \(\pi\) be the proportion of correct answers a person guesses right in the CNN vs the Onion quiz.
 Keeping that number in mind, let’s explore in the table below, three different priors for \(\pi\)